 As proposed by the SLGO Board of Directors and accepted by active member organizations, a Virtual Network of Experts (VNE) was created at the beginning of SLGO operations in 2009.

 Below is a diagram illustrating the VNE position within the SLGO structure and within an active member organization.
-Functional relationships, shown in green, indicate areas of interaction between both structures.
+Functional relationships (dotted line) indicate areas of interaction between both structures.
 The VNE role remains at the operational level as it allows experts to participate in data access collaborative projects with SLGO.

 - Collaborative governance mechanisms;

 - Respect of jurisdictions and intellectual property;

 - Use of recognized standards with respect to data access and security;

 The VNE contributes its expertise as part of collaborative projects submitted to SLGO, prioritized by the Scientific Advisory Committee (SAC) and accepted by SLGO's Board of Directors.
 VNE members are information technology, computer system development and data management experts who play an active role in such projects.

 As an ongoing process, VNE members share information, tools and good practices and discuss the various issues related to data and information technologies including: